Our goal is to share information and products that are truly helpful to renters.

 Are you handy?

 Depending on how you’ve lived before, it’s possible you’ve never had to do chores like replacing the flapper on your toilet, installing a new lock on a door, or even mowing your lawn.
-Many people who lived with their parents were not responsible for such tasks and those who lived in dorms or apartments probably had someone (like a super) to take care of such matters.
+Many people who lived in dorms or apartments probably had someone (like a super) to take care of such matters.

 So, are you ready to do it yourself (as they say)?
 It may seem simple, and for many people, it is.
 But some people simply don’t consider themselves handy or don’t want to buy tools and supplies to teach themselves to take care of repairs or chores.